AndrewStevenson550/Cogni-Deck/README.md

 **CogniDeck** is a free, AI-powered flashcard application inspired by Quizlet.
 It's built as a **single-file HTML/JavaScript application** that connects to a free backend on Firebase.

 The app allows users to create, share, and study flashcard sets.
-Its standout feature is an AI import tool: a user can upload a `.txt` file, and the app will **call the Google Gemini AI directly from the browser** to create a complete, ready-to-study flashcard set.
+Its standout feature is an AI import tool: a user can upload a `.txt` or a `.pdf` file, and the app will **call the Google Gemini AI directly from the browser** to create a complete, ready-to-study flashcard set.

 ## Features